Losant/workflow-node-catalog/signl4/README.md

 }
 ```

-If the request is successfully made, but Dark Sky's API returns an error, check the `statusCode` and `body` fields for additional details.
+If the request is successfully made, but SIGNL4's API returns an error, check the `statusCode` and `body` fields for additional details.

 ```json
 {